 3. Why does TSA provide market development funding?

 In order to minimise the environmental, health and safety impacts of end-of-life tyres, Australia needs diverse and sustainable markets for TDP.
 Stronger markets for TDP will mean more tyres get recycled rather than mishandled and stockpiled creating risk for the community.
-Stronger markets will reduce this risk by creating more value for waste tyres, driving more competition for material thereby supporting a more robust recycling market that feeds a more diverse and voracious TDP consuming manufacturing sector.
+Stronger markets will reduce this risk by creating more value for waste tyres, driving more competition for material thereby supporting a more robust recycling market that feeds a stronger and more diverse TDP consuming manufacturing sector.

 4.1 What will be funded?